 In this sense, and to return to a theme addressed earlier, the selection we have made focuses on projects which are inventive by necessity rather than by obligation.
 The ambition of our catalogue is, then, to highlight the coexistence of the banal and the extraordinary as dictated by specific situations, as well as within a single construction.

 Pleasure and frivolity

 If we have tried to specify the diverse inspirations for our collection, this has also served to conceal the culpability of a choice guided by the principle of pleasure.
 But it is perhaps appropriate to explain how this is to be understood when speaking of architecture and its means of conception.

-Pleasure, for us, is above all a shared feeling, and in urban locations it is therefore the aptitude of any development to be intensely frequented and inhabited ; pleasure or enchantment of course arises from the generosity deployed by an architecture towards its everyday inhabitants and what it offers in terms of practicalities and quality of life ; towards a wider public, pleasure is also a matter of concision, or the ability of an architecture not to disperse its effects and to offer renewed experiences while giving little away ; pleasure is, finally, the idea of frivolity not as a foundation, since, with the exception of a few singular developments, this quality is scarcely compatible with the idea of perennity, but as an act of coquetry, an ornamental strategy proclaimed as such.
+Pleasure, for us, is above all a shared feeling, and in urban locations, it is, therefore, the aptitude of any development to be intensely frequented and inhabited ; pleasure or enchantment, of course, arises from the generosity deployed by an architecture towards its everyday inhabitants and what it offers in terms of practicalities and quality of life ; towards a wider public, pleasure is also a matter of concision, or the ability of an architecture not to disperse its effects and to offer renewed experiences while giving little away ; pleasure is, finally, the idea of frivolity not as a foundation, since, except for a few singular developments, this quality is scarcely compatible with the idea of perennity, but as an act of coquetry, an ornamental strategy proclaimed as such.